 Membership Requirements

 Membership is available to all individuals regardless of their town of residence.
 There is a membership fee for everyone who joins.
 There is also an additional fee for those who do not live, work or attend school in Acton.
-Member status gives you the opportunity to enroll in all training courses and submit your programs for local cablecast.
-REMOVE

 To become a member of ACTONTV, an individual, family, or organization / business must sign a contract that you will follow the ACTONTV Policies & Procedures contained herein.
 If under 18 years of age, a parent or legal guardian must also sign the contract.

-Board members and employees are encouraged to raise and make tax-deductible donations to the 501(c)(3) corporation.
-REMOVE

 Relationship Between ACTONTV and Members:

 ACTONTV is a private non-profit corporation.
 Members and producers are not agents or employees of ACTONTV.
 They are considered to be independent producers and create